 - When you receive ‘Unable to verify’ pop up message, tap OK and add this account anyway

-- Tap Settings > Mail > Exchange account > Account and turn off “Use SSL” and tap Done
+- Tap Settings > Accounts & Passwords (for older iOS: Mail) > Exchange account > Account and turn off “Use SSL” and tap Done

 Manually Enter Your Account’s Server Information